-The history of Government House
+History of Government House

-Government House stands on St Saviour’s Hill.
+Government House is located on St Saviour’s Hill.

 It is built on land which was bought by the Reverend Philip Le Breton in 1803 (Rector of St Saviour’s Church) who built a house on the site.